Swirrl/table2qb/README.md

 table2qb is written in Clojure, and so [Leiningen](https://leiningen.org/) should be installed to enable Clojure code to run.

 The following version of Java is recommended: [Java 8](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html)

+Prior to running table2qb for the first time, a new jar file should be created by running the following command in the root folder of the project: `lein uberjar`

 ## License